 Credo’s first brick-and-mortar store opened in 2015 in San Francisco.
 The company is now the world’s largest clean beauty retailer, carrying some 130 brands that uphold the highest standards for what goes into products, onto your skin, and down the drain.
 “We need clean to be a North Star and a pillar—not creating marketing bullshit,” Jackson says.

 Annie Jackson, COO and founder of Credo Beauty

 To have a clean formula with virgin plastic packaging is not okay.
 It’s no longer okay to sit back and watch things happen around you.”

-It doesn’t hurt that clean beauty products are better than they’ve ever been before.
+2020 makes these efforts all the more relevant, as consumers become hyper aware of their health and how chemicals can impact their wellbeing.
+It doesn’t hurt that clean beauty products are better than ever.
 “The first clean beauty founders were visionary, but they were forcing someone to choose health over beauty,” Jackson says.
-“But people want beauty—and we are in a time where it’s all clicking.
+“We are [now] in a time where it’s all clicking.
 People realize they can have skin-nourishing, great-smelling, beautifully packaged, incredibly effective everyday products that are not doing any harm to them or the planet.”

-And finally, the price is right.
-These days, you can shop for products with high-quality ingredients that don’t break the bank.
-“It’s a much more friendly market,” Jackson says.
-“There are so many amazing clean products that are available at a $20 price point.”
-And that’s intentional, Jackson points out.
+And the price is right.
+“There are so many amazing clean products that are available at a $20 price point,” Jackson says.
 “We don’t want to be untouchable—or for the 1%.
 We want it to be there for everyone.”